hiimOmagh/LumiBuddy/docs/testing.md

 4. When LiveData is returned, an observer can be attached with `observeForever` so the value is emitted synchronously.

+Before running tests, ensure the Android SDK path is configured.
+Copy `local.properties.example` to `local.properties` in the project root and set `sdk.dir` to your SDK location.
+See the
+[Developer Setup](../README.md#developer-setup) section of the README for full instructions.

 Run lint and all unit tests locally with:

 ```bash